DNP: Admissions Criteria International Applicants

-In addition to the general MSN-DNP requirements provided, international applicants must:
+In addition to the general DNP requirements provided, international applicants must:

 - Fulfill Admission Requirements: File an International Student application for Admission

 obtained from the university International Admissions Office.

 - Demonstrate English Language Proficiency: For international students for whom

 English is not the primary language or who did not complete their Master's degree in an

 English-speaking country, Test of English as a Foreign Language (TOEFL) scores >560